Megga-Miister/03-guessinggame/README.md

-# 03-guessinggame
+# Guessing Game
-Lab 3 - Guessing game with 2 more questions and loops
+Guessing game with 2 more questions and loops

 change logic questions to utilize function